The short answer is changing jobs can affect your loan approval.

 How Can I Get a Mortgage When I’m Relocating?

-Another option is to purchase and close on a house in the new place before you leave your current job.
+Another option is to purchase and close on a new house in the new place before you leave your current job.
 Remember that lenders confirm employment during the loan application and again just prior to closing, so you must wait to give notice until after closing.

 If you’re already a homeowner and need to sell your current home while shopping for another and possibly renting too, the cost can be demanding.
 If you sell your home before purchasing a new one, then cash from closing can help with your new down payment and help with loan approval.
-Alternately, if you can afford to pay two mortgages temporarily, you could purchase a home in your new location, move into it and sell the property remotely.
+Alternately, if you can afford to pay two mortgages temporarily, you could purchase a new home in your new location, move into it and sell the property remotely.
 It may even be possible to rent your old home.

 You Can Still Get a Mortgage If You’ve Switched Jobs